Main fundraiser photo

 • Hummingbird Wholesale

 This work is integral for our collective healing and resilience, and we need your community support to make it happen.
-Our budget is $60,000 to equitably cover the costs of labor that has been/will continue to be put into this project and for logistical costs, such as stipends for the sites we will visit on the tour, food, transportation, etc. This budget also allows us to have stipend spots available for BIPOC weavers who will travel along this tour and to have a videographer who can document this work for future organizing efforts.
+Our budget is set to equitably cover the costs of labor that has been/will continue to be put into this project and for logistical costs, such as stipends for the sites we will visit on the tour, food, transportation, etc. This budget also allows us to have stipend spots available for weavers who will travel along this tour and to have a videographer who can document this work for future organizing efforts.

 At a time when this weaving work is urgently needed to help shift our reality to one that is more just, equitable, and sustainable, we are so grateful for community resourcing to allow the Willamette Valley Listening Tour to actualize through your support.